The Price Of Convenience Is There Such A Thing As Free Credit Card Processing

 How Customers Perceive Surcharging

 For all the great benefits of surcharging, the potential risk of unhappy customers may turn off some merchants.
-However, as with the example of OR Hope above, when communication is done well, customers understand that surcharging is not only a reasonable compromise but can also benefit them more than an across-the-board price increase to cover these costs.
+When communication is done well, customers understand that surcharging is not only a reasonable compromise but can also benefit them more than an across-the-board price increase to cover these costs.

 Creating a positive perception